 - Loads between 0 and 33kVA result in a larger applied demand factor (reduction) - Loads of 67kVA and larger result in a larger applied demand factor (reduction) NEC 2023 Table 220.110(1) - Loads between 34kVA and 66kVA result in a larger applied demand factor (reduction) Application of the new load demand factor is only favorable in a small band of the load profile, existing facilities will conceivably have new overload conditions.
-I have actually experienced this with one local jurisdiction already.
-The demand factors allowed in the 2017 NEC have been in place since the 1970's.
-So the historical evidence is they work.
-It is not clear why there was a need to deviate from the original demand factors.
-I have read NFPA ROP discussions making this same argument to restore the old demand factors.
-Recommendation Replace the demand factors with the historic demand factors which were last seen in the 2017 NEC Table 220.42 into the new 2023 Table 220.110(1) as marked up in this submittal.
-This will retain the historical calculation method the existing local hospitals were built around.
-We believe the Code committees will be working to resolve this discrepancy in the next code cycle.
-If this recommendation is not acceptable, please consider inserting the amended table presented as a third table, Table 220.110(3) covering calculation of receptacle loads in existing facilities built under the previous edition of the adopted City of Phoenix Electrical code (2017 and older).
-Cost Impact: No cost impact.
+I have the with one local jurisdiction already.
+The demand factors allowed in the 2017 NEC have been in place so historical evidence is they work.
+It is not clear why there was a need demand factors.
+I have read NFPA ROP discussions making this said demand factors. ince the 1970's.
+So the d to deviate from the original Recommendation Replace the demand factors with the historic demand factors which NEC Table 220.42 into the new 2023 Table 220.110(1) as marked a This will retain the historical calculation method the existing local had believe the Code committees will be working to resolve this discrep If this recommendation is not acceptable, please consider inserting as a third table, Table 220.110(3) covering calculation of receptacle built under the previous edition of the adopted City of Phoenix Election up in this submittal. ospitals were built around.
+We ancy in the next code cycle. the amended table presented a loads in existing facilities Cost Impact: No cost impact.
 Staff Committee Rationale for Recommendation: This amendment is recommended to be denied.
-The main concern expressed in the justification by the submitter was related to load calculations for the 'existing to remain' receptacles in a hospital.
-Since these loads already would be acceptable using the 2017 demands to establish an existing load, there would not be a need to amend this table.
-Note: any new receptacle loads added would need to comply with the new demand factors of 2023 NEC.
-Approved in previous 2018 Code Adoption process: ACTION TAKEN: 2024 Code Committee Date: 1-21-2025 ☐ Approved as submitted ☐ Modified and approved ☒ Denied ☐ No action taken Development Advisory Board (DAB) Subcommittee Date: 03/13/2025 ☐ Approved as submitted ☐ Modified and approved ☒ Denied ☐ No action taken Development Advisory Board (DAB) Date: Approved as submitted Modified and approved Denied No action taken Transportation, Infrastructure and Planning Subcommittee Date: ☐ Approved as submitted ☐ Modified and approved ☐ Denied ☐ No action taken City Council Action Date: Approved as submitted Modified and approved Denied No action taken
+The main concern by the submitter was related to load calculations for the 'existing to hospital.
+Since these loads already would be acceptable using the an existing load, there would not be a need to amend this table.
+No added would need to comply with the new demand factors of 2023 remain' receptacles in a 2017 demands to establish ote: any new receptacle loads Approved in previous 2018 Code Adoption process: YES  NO ACTION TAKEN: 2024 Code Committee Date: 01/21/2025 Approved as submitted Modified and approved Denied No action taken Development Advisory Board (DAB) Subcommittee Date: 03/13/2025 Approved as submitted Modified and approved Denied No action taken Development Advisory Board (DAB) Date: 04/22/2025 ☐ Approved as submitted ☐ Modified and approved ☒ Denied Transportation, Infrastructure and Planning Subcommittee ☐ No action taken Date: Approved as submitted Modified and approved Denied ☐ No action taken City Council Action Date: ☐ Approved as submitted ☐ Modified and approved ☐ Denied ☐ No action taken 145 dollori taltori